OU-Libraries/cdm-util-scripts/README.md

 field-label-report_dance-posters-metadata_2021-02-09_17-59-00.html
 ```

-The HTML report can then be reviewed by opening it in a browser.
+The HTML report can then be reviewed by opening it in a web browser.

 <a name="catcherdiff"/>